IIIF-Commons/docs-old/step-six-define-options.md

 # Defining Options

 Now we want to be able to create a drawing canvas, with the additional _options_ to overlay it onto an image or add it as an OpenSeaDragon overlay.
 Because the setup and the css is slightly different for these scenarios, let's go ahead and add an optional parameter to set the overlay type.

-Create Options Interfaces
+## Create options interfaces

 In the `ISvgDrawComponentOptions.ts` file, let's add an `overlayType` parameter: